-There are lots of reasons your dog may be suffering from a bad belly – some that you can help from never happening again, and then others that are completely out of your control.
+There are lots of reasons your dog may be suffering from an upset stomach – some that you can help from never happening again, and then others that are completely out of your control.

 Dill…yes, dill.
 You may know it as the pickle seasoning, but it can also aid your pup’s tummy difficulties.
 This aromatic herb sometimes referred to as dill weed, is a member of the parsley family and has been used as a medicinal hero for hundreds of years.
 Mainly used to aid digestion difficulties, this herb is perfect for supporting your dog while they’re suffering from nausea, vomiting, and diarrhea.